Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss

 ______ Soybean straw shall not be removed from soybean fields.

-__ Crop rotation shall be followed as selected by the landlord on designated field(s).
+______ Crop rotation shall be followed as selected by the landowner on designated field(s).

-__ Strip cropping shall be maintained on fields as designated by the landlord.
+______ Strip cropping shall be maintained on fields as designated by the landowner.

 ______ Erosion shall be controlled in farm pond watersheds.

-The Iowa Custom Rate Survey can be used to value any labor and machinery that the tenant contributes toward the installation of permanent conservation structures.
-A depreciation rate of 5 to 7 percent (15 to 20 year life) is appropriate for most structures.
+The Iowa Custom Rate Survey, (FM1698/ AgDM A3-10) can be used to value any labor and machinery that the tenant contributes toward the installation of permanent conservation structures.
+A depreciation rate of 5 to 7 percent (15- to 20-year life) is appropriate for most structures.

 The Lease Supplement for Obtaining Conservation Practices and Controlling Soil Loss is presented in the accompanying "pdf" file that you can access by clicking here or on the icon above.